atc1441/ATC_MiThermometer/README.md

 ## Settings in custom firmware:
 The following settings can be sent to the RxTx Characteristics 0x1F10/0x1f1f

-These settings will not get saved on power loss, maybe that will change in the future, but normally the battery will be in there for a while.
+These settings will not get saved on power loss.
+Maybe that will change in the future, but normally the battery will be in there for a while.

 ### Show battery level in LCD :
-Will show Battery % (when the battery symbol is displayed at the bottom of the screen) or Humidity % (when the battery symbol is NOT displayed at the bottom of the screen) flipping back and forth every 5~6 seconds.
+Will show Battery % (when the battery symbol is displayed at the bottom of the screen) or Humidity % (when the battery symbol is NOT displayed at the bottom of the screen) alternatively every 5~6 seconds.

 0xB1 = Enabled <- Default